Golden Beach foreshore works

 A $300,000 grant was provided to Council from the LGAQ towards building the new raised seawall and including the living seawall elements.

-We have attached 100 tiles to the side of the Golden Beach seawall to create an enticing home for sea creatures.
+We attached 100 tiles to the side of the Golden Beach seawall to create an enticing home for sea creatures.

 Because the constructed seawall surface is relatively smooth, the aim of the ‘living seawall’ tiles is to help mimic the natural coastal habitat, encouraging seaweed to grow and creating a home for fish and other marine life.